Overview

 Sleeping Gear

-You can either bring your own sleeping bag, pad and ground tarp, or you can rent our sleep kit.
-If you are purchasing your own bag for the trip, keep in mind that a synthetic-fill bag rated to 20°F (the normal range for an all-around, “three-season” bag) is recommended for early and late season trips.
+You can either bring your own sleeping bag, pad, and ground tarp, or you can rent our sleep kit.
+If you are bringing your own bag for the trip, keep in mind that a synthetic-fill bag rated to 20°F (the normal range for an all-around, “three-season” bag) is recommended for early and late season trips.

 ☐ Sleeping bag, pad, sheet liner, small pillow, 5×7-foot tarp.
 Sleep kits including these items may be rented for $40, though we recommend bringing your own.
-(For trips in April/May/early-June we suggest a synthetic-fill bag rated to 20°F.)
+(For trips in May/early June we suggest a synthetic-fill bag rated to 20°F.)

-☐ One 1-liter water bottles, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink
+☐ One 1-liter water bottle: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink

 ☐ Hand sanitizer